platonv/internhubweb/README.md

 For linux DO: sudo npm...

-Go to project root folder(internHub) -> ng serve or npm start
+Go to project root folder(internHub):
+1) For initialization: npm install
+2) Run server with: ng serve

 ### What is this repository for? ###